San Francisco graft trials: Union Labor Party formed

 Anticipating defeat, on September 5, 1901, about 300 delegates representing 68 of San Francisco's unions met at a convention and established the Union Labor Party of the City and County of San Francisco.
 The convention approved a platform including a call for the revision of the city charter to curb future intervention by the city administration in labor disputes, a demand for municipal ownership of all public utilities, building more schools, promoting teachers based on merit, and ending the poll tax.
 The platform also contained a nativist demand that called for restricting Asian immigration and creating racially segregated schools for Asian children.
-Some organized labor, including the State Building Trades Council led by P.H.
-McCarthy, refused to join the new labor party.
+Some organized labor, including the State Building Trades Council led by P. H. McCarthy, refused to join the new labor party.

 Ruef backs mayoral candidate

-Lawyer Abe Ruef was the political boss behind the graft at the center of the prosecution.
+Attorney Abe Ruef, who was the political boss behind the graft at the center of the prosecution.

 Abe Ruef was a Republican for a number of years when it was generally seen as the party of the Southern Pacific Railroad and its allies.
 Ruef patiently built a patronage empire over several years.
 He methodically sought out neighborhood associations, ethnic clubs, and other civic groups, supporting them with contributions and payments, and providing services like leniency from a local judge and quick approval of a business license.
 Ruef competed with Michael Casey, president of the Teamsters Union, for control of the union, but eventually ceded the contest, but not his influence, to Casey.